 What Makes Us Crave Carbs?

 There are two schools of thought as far as answering this question goes.
 One of them believes in the simple ‘calories in, calories out’ equation and says that obesity is caused by too many calories going in and places the blame for it fair and square on a lack of self-control and willpower.
 The other school of thought however, believes that obesity is caused because of an imbalance in the production and regulation of the hormone insulin in the body.
 According to them this one hormone is solely responsible for our food choices and how that food gets assimilated and stored in the body.
 They say, that elevating the level of insulin in the body, by eating carbs, gets the body to switch from burning fat for energy to burning carbs for energy.
 This turns into a vicious cycle as the more insulin the body produces, the more carbs you crave.
-Also, insulin forces the energy released
+Also, insulin forces the energy released into fat cells, making sure that the other cells are starved for energy, making you hungry and craving carbs again.

 Is Moderation Even Possible?